DERCHUB/otrm/docs/howto-terminal-from-scratch.md

 This guide will show you how to create a terminal app using OTRM from scratch.
 This guide expects you to have some knowledge of `javascript`, `react` and a fully working `node` environment.

+Watch this video to see it in action: https://www.youtube.com/watch?v=HWzaeq7kUR0

 ## (Step 1) Create the app

 Get started by creating a new project with `npx creact-react-app <name of your terminal>`